Get instant quote

 How heat resistant are PLA and ABS?

-For higher temperature applications, ABS is preferred over PLA.
-ABS has a glass transition temperature of about 105°C, while PLA is around 60°C. As PLA approaches 60°C, it can lose structural integrity and may droop or deform, especially under load.
+For higher-temperature applications, ABS is generally preferred over PLA.
+ABS has a glass transition temperature of around 105°C, while PLA is much lower at approximately 60°C. As PLA approaches this temperature, it begins to lose structural integrity and can soften, droop, or deform, especially under load.

 Are PLA and ABS biodegradable?